 All your donated plants will be placed, within reason, where you would like on site, plotted and recorded, then cared for by our ground staff.

 Your donation will then work hard for you, not only for the holiday you have just enjoyed but for any subsequent visits to Mill Hill Farm.

 Log piles around the site are placed for insects and birds while our buddleia trees are magnets for butterflies.

 Our bird box programme in place, there are a number of boxes around the site.
 You will soon have the opportunity to sponsor a numbered nest box and receive email information on any activity or inhabitants, their breeding success or failures and possibly even a photograph, subject to accessibility.
 Bat boxes will also be available to sponsor.

 The campsite is adjacent to Suffolk Wildlife Trust's, Darsham Marshes Nature Reserve and just 2.5 miles from the RSPB's flagship reserve, Minsmere.

-In 2019 we are opening a new permissive path from the reserve, running beside the river to meet up with public footpaths to Middleton.
+In 2019 we opened a new permissive path from the reserve, running beside the river to meet up with public footpaths to Middleton.